Languages Pricing FAQ Contact Log in For Business Get Started

 NLP-based segmentation is the default and preferred option whenever it’s available.

-Based on specialized Natural Language Processing models, It relies on language-specific grammatical rules to decide where subtitles should break.
+Based on specialized Natural Language Processing models, it relies on language-specific grammatical rules to decide where subtitles should break.
 This means it understands how sentences are built and avoids splitting text in awkward or unnatural places, for example separating a name, breaking a verb from its subject, or cutting a sentence mid-phrase.

 This approach closely follows professional subtitling guidelines such as those used by Netflix and the BBC, making it especially suitable for polished, long-form content.